The Serbs mobilize for their star Novak Djokovic, in detention in Australia

 The player’s family organized a demonstration of support in Serbia on Thursday.
 Without containing his fury, the tennis player’s father, Srdjan Djokovic, addressed a crowd gathered in Belgrade to denounce a “Political witch hunt” and one “Crown-fascism”, calling for the release of his son.

 “He fulfilled all the conditions necessary for his entry and his participation in the tournament which he would have won of course.
-Because it is about Novak, the best tennis player and sportsman of the world », he proclaimed during a press conference.
+Because it is regarding Novak, the best tennis player and sportsman of the world », he proclaimed during a press conference.

 “Jesus was crucified and subjected to many things, but he held and is still alive among us.
 Novak is also crucified in the same way, he the best sportsman and man in the world.
 He will hold on “, also estimated the player’s father, asking ” A support [à son fils], not violence ”.